sadwika12/Authentication/README.md

 ## Start the application
  - Use the command below to run the server:
+ - cd server
+ - node server.js
+ - Use the command to run the frontend:
+ - cd frontend
  - npm start
+ - Make sure that database is connected

 ## Access the project